-Running a little low on furniture funds?
+Are you running a little low on furniture funds?
 Why not get your DIY on?
-Kristen of KojoDesigns created this little reading couch for her son, Burke, using reclaimed wood from two wooden pallets picked up behind her local hardware store.Continue to 9 of 13 below.
+Kristen of KojoDesigns created this little reading couch for her son, Burke, using reclaimed wood from two wooden pallets picked up from behind her local hardware store.Continue to 9 of 13 below.

 09 of 13

 Not sure your little one’s room is big enough for a purpose-built reading area?
 If your child’s room lacks the needed space, try looking elsewhere in your home.
 This beautiful, built-in reading area makes the most of otherwise unused space at the end of the hall.
 It involves building in shelf units framed around the windows and adding a daybed that featuring storage nooks beneath it.Continue to 10 of 13 below.

 This is no ordinary armoire.
 Like the pages of a C. S. Lewis novel come to life, this wardrobe takes the curious interloper to a world beyond—a fitting tribute to a classic novel as well as a striking metaphor for the power of a good book.
 This idea could be easily adapted to make use of space beneath a stairway or in an attic gable.Continue to 11 of 13 below.